 The landscape of the region has rocky fields, typical cerrado, and Atlantic forest vegetation.

-Tiradentes is surrounded by beautiful landscape and is one of the best-preserved historic cities in Brazil.
+Tiradentes is surrounded by beautiful landscapes and is one of the best-preserved historic cities in Brazil.

 The city has charming narrow stone streets, baroque churches, and colonial mansions.